dotnet/training-tutorials/content/csharp/getting-started/encapsulation-oop.md

 }
 ```

 Notice that in this example, the technique used to print the orders is a ``while`` loop that throws away each record as it prints it.
 This is an implementation detail, and if the collection this loop was working with were properly encapsulated, it wouldn't cause any issues.
-Unfortunately, even though a locally scoped ``orders`` variable is used to represent the collection, the calls to ``RemoveAt`` are actually removing records from the underlying ``Customer`` object.
+Unfortunately, even though a locally scoped ``orders`` variable is used to represent the collection, the calls to ``RemoveAt`` are **actually removing records from the underlying ``Customer`` object**.
 At the end of the program, both customers have 0 orders.
+This is not the intended behavior.

 There are a variety of ways this can be addressed, the simplest of which is to change the ``while`` loop to a ``foreach``, but the underlying problem is that ``Customer`` isn't encapsulating its ``Orders`` property in any way.
 Even if it didn't allow other classes to set the property, the ``List<Order>`` type it exposes is itself breaking encapsulation, and allowing collaborators to arbitrarily ``Remove`` or even ``Clear`` the contents of the collection.